 Other specialty areas include consulting related to specific health conditions, occupational consulting and community consulting.
 To pursue this field, nurses should select their specialty area while in school for their degree.
 The average salary for nurse consultants is $125,000, with robust job growth expected by the year 2020.

 Research nursing is another rapidly growing field.
-Research nurses work in universities, medical labs, nonprofits, organizations and companies related to healthcare and can expect to earn from $75,000 to $95,000 annually, according to BLS numbers.
+Research nurses work in universities, medical labs, nonprofits, organizations and companies related to healthcare and can expect to earn a salary between $75,000 to $95,000 annually, according to BLS numbers.